Skip to Content

 How to Make A Vegan mug brownie

-This is one of the simplest vegan recipes I’ve created to date!
+This is one of the simplest recipes I’ve created to date!
 There are only a few steps.

 Step 1: